 Boise St. rallies past Florida St. 36-31 behind freshman QB

-Hank Bachmeier tossed a third-quarter TD pass and Robert Mahone had a 1-yard touchdown run in the fourth and Boise State rallied from an 18-point deficit to knock off Florida State 36-31 on Saturday in a game moved from Jacksonville to Tallahassee with an earlier start time due to Hurricane Dorian.
+Hank Bachmeier tossed a third-quarter TD pass and Robert Mahone had a 1-yard touchdown run in the fourth and Boise State rallied from an 18-point deficit to knock off Florida State 36-31 on Saturday.

-Bachmeier, a true freshman, was pounded early by Florida State's defensive front but threw for 407 yards as Boise State defeated a Power 5 team for the sixth time since the 2014 season.
+Bachmeier, a true freshman, was pounded early by Florida State's defensive front for five sacks and eight hurries.
+But he threw for 407 yards as Boise State defeated a Power 5 team for the sixth time since the 2014 season.
 It was the most passing yards by a Boise State first-time starting quarterback.

+And Bachmeier delivered on third downs, completing 8 of 12 passes for 136 yards.
+All eight completions resulted in first downs.

 His third touchdown pass, a 58-yard toss to Keyshawn Helton, put the Seminoles up 31-13 with 4:07 left in the second quarter.

-Bachmeier connected with Khalil Shakir on an 11-yard touchdown, Eric Sachse had a pair of field goals and Mahone then put the Broncos ahead with his plunge with 12:44 to go.
+Bachmeier connected with Khalil Shakir on an 11-yard touchdown, Eric Sachse had three second-half field goals and Mahone then put the Broncos ahead with his plunge with 12:44 to go.

+The Broncos were 8 of 8 in the red zone but settled for field goals, especially early.
+Sachse connected on field goals of 36, 36, 41, 26 and 30.

 Comments